 The company is offering a $100,000 bounty to anyone who can break into Azure Sphere.

-The challenge consists of two $100,000 prizes.
-The first will be awarded to anyone who can infiltrate Pluton, the security subsystem that provides a root of trust to the Sphere microcontroller, and execute code.
-The system runs a secure boot process that does not provide runtime services until other software components are fully loaded.
+Microsoft has offered two $100,000 prizes in its latest hacking challenge.
+The company will award the first prize to the first successful hacker to infiltrate Plutron — a security subsystem that provides a root of trust to the Sphere microcontroller — and execute code.
+The system runs a secure boot process that loads select software components before providing runtime services.

-The challenge will run from June 1st to August 31st and has certain conditions such as no physically attacking the device.
-The challenge also provides lower payouts for other attacks that fall under Microsoft’s existing bug bounty program for Azure, with bonus payments up to 20%
+Contestants must adhere to certain conditions, like not physically attacking the device.
+Microsoft will also award lower payouts for other attacks that fall under its existing Azure bug bounty program, with bonus payments up to 20%.
+Qualifying attacks include:

 - Running code on networks (a Linux networking daemon)